mkazuyuki/mssql2017/traditional.md

 	1. Setup the Primary Server (Machine 1)
 		1. Verify basic system boot and root login functionality and availability of required hardware components as specified in Chapter 2.
 		2. Configure network interface names
-			1. Rename the network interface to be used for network communication with client systems to Public.
+			1. Rename the network interface to be used for network communication with client machine to Public.
 			2. Rename the network interface to be used for internal EXPRESSCLUSTER X management and data mirroring network communication between servers to Interconnect.
 		3. Configure Network
 			1. In the `System` tab go to `Administration` further go to `Network`.